 Skin is a complex organ.
 An average square inch of skin contains 650 sweat glands, 20 blood vessels, and more than 1,000 nerve endings.
 Despite being just a few millimeters thick, the skin makes up around

 In this article, we will cover the basics of skin, how it is constructed, what it does, and how it does it.

-The color of our skin is produced by a pigment called melanin, which is produced by melanocytes; these are found in the epidermis and protect the skin from UV rays.
+The epidermis contains no blood vessels.
+The color of the skin comes from a pigment called melanin, which is produced by melanocytes.
+These are found in the epidermis and protect the skin from UV rays.

 - stratum corneum

 A thin sheet of fibers known as the basement membrane divides the epidermis and the dermis.

 The dermis serves as connective tissue and protects the body from stress and strain.
 It also gives the skin strength and elasticity.
 In addition, its main roles are:

 - to provide sensation and blood to the skin

 The reason the dermis can perform these functions is that it houses the hair follicles, blood vessels, and lymphatic vessels.
 It is home to a number of glands, including sweat glands and sebaceous glands, which produce sebum, an oil that lubricates and waterproofs hair.

 If the dermis stretches a lot, such as during pregnancy, then it can